nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Field options

 We provide options for developers to easily customise the constraints on the user input such as whether the input is required or whether it is editable.
-These field options are encapsulated within the `Field` interface, which further branches into more concrete interfaces which can be implemented by `Person` attributes.
+These field options are encapsulated within the `Field` interface, which further branches into more concrete interfaces which can be implemented by `Client` attributes.

 Field options largely dictate how the parsers respond to user's inputs.

 Option | Description
 --- | ---
-IS_BLANK_VALUE_ALLOWED | If set to `true`, the field is allowed to be blank (for string fields such as phone, name, etc) IS_NULL_VALUE_ALLOWED | If set to `true`, the field is allowed to be null (for int/Date fields such as LastMet, etc) DEFAULT_VALUE | The default value for the field.
-Set when user does not pass in the prefix on `Person` creation.
+IS_BLANK_VALUE_ALLOWED | If set to `true`, the field is allowed to be blank (for string fields such as phone, name, etc).
+Default to `true`.
+IS_NULL_VALUE_ALLOWED | If set to `true`, the field is allowed to be null (for int/Date fields such as LastMet, etc).
+Default to `true`.
+DEFAULT_VALUE | The default value for the field.
+Set when user does not pass in the prefix on `Client` creation.
+Default to `""`.
 IS_EDITABLE | If set to `true`, the field is editable by the user through edit command.
+Default to `true`.

 ### Field interfaces